code-Estif/JavaScript-Projects/README.md

 My JavaScript Learning Journey (Completed 100%)

 Hi!
 I’m **Estif**, a self-taught front-end web developer from Ethiopia.
-This repository documents my **100-day JavaScript journey** — building projects every single day from zero to full mastery.
+This repository documents my **JavaScript journey** — building projects every single day from zero.

  About This Repo
 - Every day has a folder with a new mini-project I built while learning.